 - It features a 3.5-star client rating on the WordPress plugins store.

 - Themes aren’t compatible with the WooCommerce plugin.

-- There are several security issues that could impact your site.
+- Several security issues could impact your site.

-- Larger e-commerce stores have only limited functionality (which could impact your ability to sell product).
+- Larger e-commerce stores have limited functionality (which could impact your ability to sell products).